jaxxstorm/leebriggs.co.uk/_posts/2023-09-28-300_percent_problem.md

 The ultimate solution to the 300% problem will be the same across the 3 pillars. _Simplicity_.
 Making decisions that reduce the amount of knowledge required to become an expert in one of those 3 pillars will dramatically affect your overall success rate at getting your applications into production.

 This isn't new ground.
 People have been writing about keeping "Keep it simple stupid" for a long time.
+The problem is that the "simplicity" is often defined by the people building the system, and those people are _experts_ already in the system they're building.

+When I shared this post with [Adam](https://x.com/adamhjk), he gave me an excellent analogy which helped me round this post out:

+> You want simplicity where it benefits the _user_, which often requires increased complexity for the _developer_.
+My analogy for this is how complex modern cars are, but you push a button to “start” them.
+Vs a very simple model t, that breaks your arm if you start it wrong.

+As usual, Adam has done a much better job of encapsulating the core ideas in this post than I have, but to expand on it, the missing piece to me is the "producification" of the systems we're building.

-What is often overlooked is how important it is that decisions and responsibilities that can be shared are made to appease a small number of potential experts rather than the broader organisation.
-Intelligent individuals with political power will happily introduce this framework, that deployment model, or the other tool because they like it and are experts.
+What is often overlooked is how important it is that decisions and responsibilities that can be shared are made to appease the opinions of a small number of potential experts rather than the broader organisation.
+Intelligent individuals with political power will happily introduce this framework, that deployment model, or the other tool because they like it and are experts and they _believe_ it's simple, which ultimately it is - to them.

-Hopefully, if you're reading this, you'll start to think about how many other people need to be an expert in something before they can be successful.
+Hopefully, if you're reading this and you're trying to build something that simplifies a process in your organisation, you'll consider the 300% problem, and make it simple for everyone, not just yourself.